Percona-QA/pquery/README.md

 PQuery is a small utility written to test/crash MySQL for QA purposes.
 It's name stands for P(arallel) Query.

 # Build HOWTO
-1. install cmake >= 2.6 and GCC >= 4.7 and dependencies, usually OpenSSL and AIO development files, other deps if needed.
+1. install cmake >= 2.6 and GCC >= 4.7, development files for your MySQL version/fork, maybe OpenSSL and AIO development files and other deps if needed.
 2. change dir to pquery
 3. run cmake with required options, which are:
   * *WEBSCALESQL* - **OFF** by default, build PQuery with WebScaleSQL support